-Here are some of the top spots to Dyngus on April 13th.
-For more information – including how to obtain a $10 “Pussywillow Pass” that admits you into many venues at a discounted rate, and information on the Dyngus Day shuttle running among some of the top event venues — head to DyngusDay.com.
+Here are some of the top spots to Dyngus on April 10th.
+For more information – including how to obtain a $10 “Pussywillow Pass” that admits you into many venues at a discounted rate, and information on the Dyngus Day shuttle running among some of the top event venues, head to DyngusDay.com.

-This is an incredible hidden gem in the city – a 120-year-old Polish library, bar, and theater that grew out of nearby St. Stanislaus Parish.
+This is an incredible hidden gem in the city – a 128-year-old Polish library, bar, and theater that grew out of nearby St. Stanislaus Parish.
 Order a Tyskie and study maps of the Motherland that adorn the walls.
-Admission includes a Polish buffet and live music.
+Admission includes access to Polish food trucks, live music, and Polish drinks.